andytimm/rswjax/README.md

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

 Some possible ideas for contributing would be:
 1. making a jittable version of the steps to update *f* in the solver.
-This would require a decide amount of refactoring (so as to pass data instead of objects into the logic to update f, a requirement for jit).
+This would require a decent amount of refactoring (so as to pass data instead of objects into the logic to update f, a requirement for jit).
 2. Finding opportunities to convert data back and forth less from  `numpy` to `jax.numpy` and vice versa.
 3. Adding additional losses, regularizers, or examples.